TheSilvered/nest/docs/tour.md

 1 2 3 + @std.io.println
 ```

-An operator that takes all the values that preceed it is called a 'stack
+An operator that takes all the values that precede it is called a 'stack
 operator' because you can think of the values as being pushed on a stack and
 the operator clearing them and pushing the result back.
 Other stack operators
 include